publishpress/publishpress-series/readme.txt

 == Features ==

 The following is a brief overview of all the features in Organize Series.
-For more indepth coverage of the features of Organize Series you can follow the [Organize Series Usage Tips Series](http://unfoldingneurons.com/series/organize-series-usage-tips) on my blog.
-Better yet, why not subscribe to the [usage feed](http://unfoldingneurons.com/series/organize-series-usage-tips/feed)?

 #### Integration with WordPress taxonomy system
 Beginning with version 2.3, WordPress introduced a database and core change that resulted in a new taxonomy system.
 The core WordPress has two taxonomies - "categories" and "tags".
 Organize Series introduces a new taxonomy "series".
 Thanks to the rich api provided to plugin authors Organize Series takes advantage of (as much as possible) the built-in WP goodness!
 As an added bonus - plugin developers can expand on what Organize Series offers by interacting with the new series taxonomy and the built-in filters/hooks.